-Sabudana Khichdi a simple, healthy snack eaten during fast/ vrat / upwas… The best part is Sabudana Khichdi has no onion and no garlic so makes it ideal during fast.
+Sabudana Khichdi recipe with step by step photos, a simple, healthy snack eaten during fast/ vrat / upwas.
+The best part is Sabudana Khichdi has no onion and no garlic so makes it ideal during fast.
 Also its made with basic ingredients.
 This can be eaten as snack, breakfast, quick meals, brunch Or pack them in lunch boxes.
 I ate them for my lunch as was lazy to make anything else.
 Same day I made Sago vada they are my favorite.
 I will post the recipe for it soon.

 Tapioca pearls are known as sabudana.
 Sabudana Khichdi is one of famous recipes eaten in Indian during holy fasting Or even as breakfast.
 Vivid memories revived back today from school days when I ate this dish.
 This recipe is easy to make and tastes quite yum.